2 comments

 ‘Ah I slammed the door…’

-She laughed, ‘Emotionless freak!
+She giggled, ‘Emotionless freak!
 It’s a date.’
 She hung up.
 The phone was almost wet from the tears and my eyes were burning…

 She kept walking.
 It didn’t seem okay.
 Was she doing the right thing?
 Lying, she supposed, was relative.
 Is lying ‘lying’ when noone found out?
 The thing is, how would anyone ever know she was lying unless she spilt the beans or of course, if he let her down.
 But that wasn’t going to happen because he needed to keep up his reputation as well… Or does he?